 Where to Find a Zestimate?

-If you look up any property on Zillow, whether it’s for sale or not, you’ll see a Zestimate at the very top of the page.
+If you look up any property on Zillow, whether it’s for sale or not, you should see a Zestimate at the very top of the page, directly under the last sales price (or current listing price).

-So a 3-bedroom, 2-bathroom single-family residence built in 1982 in Your Town, USA may be valued at $250,000, based on data culled by Zillow.
+For example, a 3-bedroom, 2-bathroom single-family residence built in 1982 in Your Town, USA may be assigned a Zestimate of $250,000, based on data culled by Zillow.

-You’ll also see a value range, which displays the high and low value of the property.
+You’ll also see a value range, which displays the high and low estimated value of the property.

 A large range indicates less data/higher volatility, whereas a small range means Zillow has plenty of information to make an informed decision.

-In other words, if there are lots of sales in a given area where homes are pretty uniform, the Zestimate will probably be more accurate.
+In other words, if there are lots of sales in a given area where homes are pretty uniform (same style/size/layout/number of beds and baths), the Zestimate will probably be pretty accurate.

-Conversely, if the property is unique and in a sparsely populated area where homes sell a few times a year, the Zestimate may be a far cry from its true value.
+Conversely, if the property is unique and in a sparsely populated area where homes only sell a few times a year, the Zestimate may be a far cry from its true value.
+And this can be too low OR too high.

 A Zestimate Is Not an Appraisal!